 Stage your own fundraising murder-mystery event.
 Each pack delivers a full evening of comic, family-entertainment.

-*An ex-teacher with over 20 years’ experience, Chris (depending on distance) is also available to run specially devised literacy workshops/student generated whodunit shows, or provide more general talks about his writing.
+Depending on distance, Chris (an ex-teacher with over 20 years’ experience), is also available to run specially devised literacy workshops/student generated whodunit shows, or provide more general talks about his writing.
 Chris’ ‘Great School Detective’ series of novels are due for publication in the Spring of 2019.

 ‘The very best Whodunnit scripts I’ve ever read!’ – Anita Mobbs, Mulberry Theatre Company

 ‘Who Killed the Director? was our fifth Murderplays production for Teddington School's PTA fundraiser- and, yet again, another enjoyable and profitable event.
 We made over £2,000.
 Full marks to Chris for another brilliant pack.’ – Joyce Corston.
 Teddington School, Middx